1975 San Diego Chargers season: Week 5: vs. Kansas City Chiefs

 Missed opportunities in the final quarter led to another low-scoring defeat for the Chargers.
-The Chiefs went three-and-out to start the game, and Mike Fuller's 29-yard punt return set the Chargers up at Kansas City's 15 yard line.
-The ensuing drive went four yards backwards, but Wersching was successful from 36 yard out.
+The Chiefs went three-and-out to start the game, and Fuller's 29-yard punt return set the Chargers up at Kansas City's 15-yard line.
+The ensuing drive went four yards backwards, but Wersching was successful from 36 yards out.
 He missed from 49 yards later in the quarter, but his opposite number Jan Stenerud had a kick blocked by Danny Colbert soon afterwards, with Fuller returning the ball 23 yards to the Chiefs' 49.
 San Diego moved to the 30, helped by a Kansas City offsides penalty when the Chargers were punting on 4th and 1.
-However, Sam Scarber lost a fumble, and the Chiefs drove into range for Stenerud to tie the scores.
-Kansas City tight end Walter White was wide open on a 60-yard touchdown catch 53 seconds before halftime - the extra point was blocked by Maurice Tyler, and Kansas City led 9–3 at the interval.
+However, Sam Scarber lost a fumble, and the Chiefs drove into range for Stenerud to tie the score.
+Kansas City tight end Walter White was wide open on a 60-yard touchdown catch 53 seconds before halftime; the extra point was blocked by Maurice Tyler, and Kansas City led 9–3 at the interval.

 With Fouts only able to muster 23 net passing yards in the first half, Freitas came in to replace him.
-On his first possession, San Diego drove to a first down inside the Chief 30, primarily using the run.
+On his first possession, San Diego drove to a first down inside the Chiefs 30, primarily using the run.
 Curran was then flagged for illegal use of hands, and Freitas threw two incompletions followed by an interception.
 On the next drive, a Stenerud kick was blocked for the second time by Colbert, with Fuller again recovering.
 Starting from midfield, the Chargers capitalized in full; Freitas completed a 14-yard pass to Young on 3rd and 12, then a 2-yard touchdown pass to Scarber.
 Wersching's extra point put San Diego up 10–9.
 Kansas City responded with a 63-yard drive, capped by Stenerud's go-ahead field goal early in the final quarter.
-The Chargers had an opportunity to respond shortly afterwards: Dean recovered a fumble at the Kansas 25, the offense gained six yards from three plays, and Wersching was wide right from 36 yards out.
-Next, Fuller's 44-yard punt return set San Diego up at the Chief 36.
-Terry Owens was flagged for holding on first down before the Chargers recovered, with Joe Sweet's 16-yard catch on 3rd and 17 leaving them with a 4th and 1 at the Kansas City 27.
+The Chargers had an opportunity to respond shortly afterwards: Dean recovered a fumble at the Kansas City 25, the offense gained six yards from three plays, and Wersching was wide right from 36 yards out.
+Next, Fuller's 44-yard punt return set San Diego up at the Chiefs 36-yard line.
+Terry Owens was flagged for holding on first down before Joe Sweet's 16-yard catch on 3rd and 17 left the Chargers with a 4th and 1 at the Kansas City 27.
 Prothro opted to go for the first down rather than trying another field goal, and Young was stopped for no gain with 4:39 to play.
 The lone Charger possession after that was a three-and-out.